matthieu-m/jagged/README.md

 Jagged is a collection of wait-free concurrent data-structures.

 The data-structures in this collection exploit the same central idea, the jagged array, and as a result exhibit the same guarantees, and limitations.

+##  Goals/Non-Goals

+What Jagged intends to offer:

+-   A convenient & safe API.
+-   No synchronization between readers.
+-   Minimum synchronization overhead between reader and writer.
+-   Maximum portability -- including minimum dependencies.

+What Jagged does NOT intend to offer:

+-   A hotbed of experimental features.
+No nightly here, and thus no const generics.

 ##  Safety.